Configure timeouts

 • RPC/Sun RPCThe idle time until a SunRPC slot is freed.
 This duration must be at least 1 minute.
 The default is 10 minutes.

-In a Sun RPC-based connection, when the parent connection is deleted or timed-out, a new child connection may not be considered as a part of the parent-child connection, and thereby the new connection could be evaluated as per the policy or rules set in the system.
-After the parent connection has timed-out the existing child connections are valid only until the timeout value set is reached.
+In a Sun RPC-based connection, if the parent connection is deleted or times out, a new child connection might not be treated as part of the parent–child relationship.
+As a result, the new connection could be evaluated according to the system's policy or rules.
+After the parent connection times out, existing child connections remain valid only until their own timeout value is reached.

 • H.225The idle time until an H.225 signaling connection closes.
 The default is 1 hour.
 To close a connection immediately after all calls are cleared, a timeout of 1 second (0:0:1) is recommended.